Players Weekend: Logo and uniforms

-In 2017, the usual MLB logo on the caps and uniforms was replaced by a new logo depicting the evolution of a ball player from Little League to the major leagues.
+In 2017, the usual MLB logo on the baseball caps and uniforms was replaced by a new logo depicting the evolution of a ball player from Little League Baseball to the major leagues.
 In 2017 and 2018, each team wore a pullover jersey (similar to what many teams wore in the 1970s and 1980s), as opposed to the traditional button-down jersey, with contrasting sleeve colors.
 The team uniforms, which took their color cues from youth sportswear, were designed by Majestic Athletic.
 The jerseys had a "tribute patch" on the right sleeve where each player could write under the words "Thank You" the names of those who had the most influence on his life and career.
 "Mom" and "Dad" were the most popular picks; players also saluted other family members and religious figures.

 The player's surname (or, in the case of Ichiro Suzuki, his given name) usually printed on the back of the jersey was replaced with a nickname of the player's choosing.
 Players were encouraged, but not required, to choose a nickname.
-All uniforms, whether or not the players chose to use nicknames, have names on the back—including those of the New York Yankees, a team that had never before placed names on the back of any official jersey.
+All uniforms, whether or not the players chose to use nicknames, had names on the back—including those of the New York Yankees, a team that had never before placed names on the back of any official jersey.

-The choice of nicknames runs the gamut from shortened monikers and initials to rhymes, puns, and descriptive epithets.

-Game-used jerseys are sold after the event, with proceeds benefiting the MLB-MLBPA Youth Development Foundation.

-Players are also allowed to wear T-shirts sporting the name and logo of the charity of their choice during batting practice, pregame workouts, and post-game interviews.
+The choice of nicknames ranged from shortened monikers and initials to rhymes, puns, and descriptive epithets.
+Players were also allowed to wear T-shirts sporting the name and logo of the charity of their choice during batting practice, pregame workouts, and post-game interviews.
+Game-used jerseys were sold after the event, with proceeds benefiting the MLB-MLBPA Youth Development Foundation.